irakli182/scandiweb/README.md

 2) I created my API using PHP and deployed it using [HEROKU](https://dashboard.heroku.com/apps).
 3) I created mySQL databse using this website: https://www.freemysqlhosting.net

-Assignment mentioned 000webhost as a hosting service, but I decided to use HEROKU because 000webhost would not allow using PHP files as an API.
+The assignment initially suggested using 000webhost as the hosting service.
+However, I made the choice to utilize HEROKU instead, primarily because 000webhost didn't support the use of PHP files as APIs.

-Creating database using HEROKU was also possible, but I decided to use above refferenced website for that purpose, because it has phpMYAdmin avaliable.
-Heroku's mySQL database did not allow it and downloading third party apps for viewing databases was neccesary - just headache.
+In terms of database creation, while HEROKU offered the option to create databases, I decided to use the mentioned website for this purpose due to its accessibility to phpMyAdmin.
+This feature made the database management more straightforward compared to HEROKU's MySQL database, which required third-party apps for database viewing, making the process more complex and potentially cumbersome.

-I will add my PHP API files in a ```BACKEND``` directory.
+PHP API in a ```BACKEND``` directory.

 You can also access databsae using these credentials: